 The endocannabinoid system.
 It sounds very complicated, and in some ways it is but basically it's just what it sounds like; the human body's internal - "endo" - system that responds to cannabinoids.

-Your body, as scientists studying the effects of cannabis on the body have discovered, produces its own natural cannabinoids and this system - known as the ECS for short - has a role to play in all kinds of crucial bodily functions.
+Your body, as scientists studying the effects of CBD on the body have discovered, produces its own natural cannabinoids and this system - known as the ECS for short - has a role to play in all kinds of crucial bodily functions.
 According to research the better your ECS is functioning the better job it can do.

 The ECS can respond to our body’s own endogenous cannabinoids, anandamide and 2-AG, and to exogenous cannabinoids, ie: cannabinoids introduced into the system from outside sources.
 A growing body of research indicates that the introduction of these outside canniboids can further support the ECS and increase its natural function.

 There are a number of ways you can boost your body's own production of endocannabinoids.
 Here is a look at some of them.

 A controlled, but randomized study found that massage can increase the levels of natural endocannabinoids in the blood.
 So, if you have been trying to justify the expense of getting a nice relaxing massage this is a good reason to give in and head to the massage table.

 Acupuncture is an ages old Eastern medicine practice that has become more popular in the Western world over the past half century.
 One form of it, electroacupuncture, has been shown to increase levels of some endocannabinoids while also reducing the amount of the stress hormone cortisol.